SvenVw/fdm/.changeset/quick-states-melt.md

 "@svenvw/fdm-app": minor
 ---

-Improve design of the fertilizer form page by making it more intuitive and clear
+Improve the design of the fertilizer form page by making it more intuitive and clear.